About Us

 Star

 As described above, attorney Richard V. Stevens and attorney Frank J. Spinner have completely separate and independent law practices, with no common clients, offices, or personnel.
-They share, however, the belief that zealous defense of our military members is critical to the fairness of the military justice system, and the military’s mission as a whole.
+They share, however, the belief that zealous defense of our military members is critical to the fairness of the military justice system, and to the military’s mission as a whole.

 Mr. Stevens and Mr. Spinner travel around the world, to wherever their respective military clients are stationed or serving, to represent and defend them.
 They advise, represent, and/or defend military members wherever they are stationed or serving across the globe.
 These locations include the following.